mrakgr/Trading-Journal/journal_2025.md

 It doesn't matter how far along one is on his path.

 What matters is if he has the strength to make a single step forward.

+4:50pm.
+I guess I'll stop programming for the day.
+I need to think more how to handle C++ reference types in Spiral.

+Before I start work on the new language features I'll take some time to think about them.